GitHubSecurityLab/codeql-zero-to-hero/2/challenge-2/instructions.md

 =>  The output should look like this:

 <img src="../../images/test-hello-world.png"  width="620" alt="Screenshot: First CodeQL query results">

-Go to the [github/codespaces-codeql](https://github.com/github/codespaces-codeql) repository, press the “Use this template” button and choose “Open in a codescape”.
-Follow the instructions outlined in “Running the code tour” section.
-Download a CodeQL database according to the instructions below.

 The rest of the challenges will assume that you have the VS Code with CodeQL extension and CodeQL starter workspace setup with a CodeQL database of your choice